Office of Graduate Admission, Room 105 Memorial Hall, South Campus

 *Eligibility for some financial aid programs (e.g., TAP Awards) may require enrollment for a minimum of 12 credits.

 Graduate transfer credit from another accredited institution may be accepted by Hofstra, subject to the following conditions:

 - Graduate transfer credit is limited by the University to insure a minimum of 24 semester hours taken in-residence.
 See individual graduate program listed under the major department for specific transfer regulations.

 - No credit will be given for courses graded less than B- or the equivalent.

-- Graduate students transferring to Hofstra are encouraged to apply for credit for courses taken at another institution at the time of application for matriculation into the program.
+- Graduate students transferring to Hofstra must apply for credit for courses taken at another institution at the time of application for matriculation into the program.
 The course work to be transferred must be academically relevant to the program of study entered.
-This credit must be evaluated by the program director on an official form issued by the Office of Graduate Admission.
+This credit must be evaluated by the program director and chairperson of the student’s major graduate area on an official form issued by the Office of Graduate Admission.

 - Students attending Hofstra may obtain credit for courses taken at another accredited institution if the courses have been approved in advance by the appropriate department, school or college and have been recorded by the Office of Academic Records.

 Applicants for graduate matriculation (approved study leading to an advanced degree, certificate or professional diploma) must submit a completed application with all required documents to the Office of Graduate Admission on or before the deadline date established for the program in which the student wishes to matriculate.
 Complete information regarding deadlines, admission requirements and submission of standardized test scores may be obtained from the Office of Graduate Admission.